ilGhera/wc-importer-for-danea/readme.txt

 = 1.4.1 =
-Release Date: 22 February 2021
+Release Date: 4 March 2021

+* Enhancement: Import and display in front-end the supplier name
+* Enhancement: Import and display in front-end the supplier product code
 * Bug fix: Import variable products with no sku via CSV
 * Bug fix: No update of variations based on custom attributes previously imported via CSV